sys-fn-de/ldap-mailcow/README.md

 # ldap-mailcow

-Adds LDAP accounts to mailcow-dockerized and enables LDAP (e.g., Active Directory) authentication.
+Adds LDAP accounts to mailcow-dockerized and enables LDAP (e.g., linuxmuster) authentication.

 * [How does it work](#how-does-it-work)
 * [Usage](#usage)